SitrakaResearchAndPOC/BionicModulationDocker/README.md

 ```
 eg : </br>
 0000000000000000355867dc324d7c0b </br>
-Launch gnuradio-companion and choose the modulation at /home/all_transmission/transmission
+Launch gnuradio-companion
 ```
 docker exec -it bionicmodulation gnuradio-companion
 ```
+Choose modulation path at /home/all_transmission/transmission </br>
-Change the path of encoded_file.txt and id of hackrf as copied
+Change the path of encoded_file.txt and id of hackrf as copied </br>
+Change the id of hack_rf </br>
+Change the place for osmocom and the name : /home/all_reception/reception/decode_file.txt </br>

-## ALL RECEPTION
+# USE CASE ALL RECEPTION
 ```
 docker exec -it bionicmodulation bash -c "cd /home; /bin/bash"
 ```